HaploidJS/haploidjs.github.io/docs/guide/keep-alive.md

 Depending on the value, the implementation of Haploid.js without destroying the DOM varies.

-- If `useHiddenAttribute=true`, then the root element of the sub-application is hidden by adding the `"hidden"` attribute;
+- If `useHiddenAttribute=true` is enabled, then the root element of the sub-application is hidden by adding the `"hidden"` attribute;
-- If `useHiddenClass` is declared, then the root element of the child application is added with the CSS class name of that value;
+- If `useHiddenClass` is enabled, then the root element of the child application is added with the CSS class name of that value;
-- If `detachDOM=true`, the root element of the child application is removed from its parent element;
+- If `detachDOM=true` is enabled, the root element of the child application is removed from its parent element;
-- If `keepAlive=true`, it is equivalent to `keepAlive={}`, that is, the above three parameters are undefined;
+- If `keepAlive=true` is enabled, it is equivalent to `keepAlive={}`, that is, the above three parameters are undefined;
 - By default, the root element of a sub-application is hidden using `style.display="none"`

 For a sub-application that is kept alive, you can declare two additional lifecycle functions for it: **suspend** and **resume**.